k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 To ensure that the data is still valid for you data lifecycle management, the data will look real and appear consistent.

-This capability can be used to conduct tests, implement data transformations, or serve anonymized data to external third parties via web services or queue messages for example.
+This capability can be used to conduct tests, implement data transformations, or serve anonymized data to external third parties via web services or queue messages.

 ## Encryption algorithm